 - get() - Get a specific image, by its fingerprint.

-- create(data, public=False, wait=False) - Create a new image.
+- create(data, public=False, wait=True) - Create a new image.
 The first argument is the binary data of the image itself.
 If the image is public, set public to True.

 - create_from_simplestreams(server, alias, public=False, auto_update=False, wait=False) - Create an image from simplestreams.